redis/docs/content/operate/oss_and_stack/stack-with-enterprise/stack-quickstart.md

 - stack
 description: null
 linkTitle: Quick start
-title: Redis Stack quick start
+title: Redis Community Edition quick start
 weight: 1
 ---
-To quickly set up a database with Redis Stack features, you can sign up for a free [Redis Cloud](https://cloud.redis.io/#/sign-up) subscription and create a Redis Stack database.
+To quickly set up a database with Redis Stack (Redis Community Edition) features, you can sign up for a free [Redis Cloud](https://cloud.redis.io/#/sign-up) subscription and create a Redis Stack database.

 Alternatively, you can use one of these methods: